seirman/AirQuality/README.md

 If we need to check another city then we need to write for example: http://[HOSTNAME]/airquality?lat=&lng= filling in lat and lng the coordinates of the city we want.

-For the worldcities application we need to type: http://[HOSTNAME]/worldcities/[cityofchoice
+For the worldcities application we need to type: http://[HOSTNAME]/worldcities/[cityofchoice]

 ## Creating The Cluster in Kubernetes

-Before creating our cluster we need to se the region/zone of it.
+Before creating our cluster we need to set the region/zone of it.
 It is useful to export our project name as an environment variable.
 We do these by the following commands:

 ```
 gcloud config set compute/zone europe-west2-b